 Learn more about how diabetes affects wound healing.

 - white patches on the inside of the cheeks

 - cracking and redness in the corners of the mouth

 A person with diabetes has a higher chance of developing a fungal infection in the mouth for various reasons.
 Diabetes

 A doctor will examine the affected area, and they may take a sample of skin or urine for laboratory testing.
 They will also ask about symptoms.

 If a person who does not have diagnosed diabetes experiences unusually frequent infections, they should speak to a doctor, who may test for diabetes.

-Once a doctor identifies a yeast infection, there are several treatment methods to try, depending on the type of infection.
+Once a doctor identifies a yeast infection, several treatment methods exist, depending on the type of infection.